VaId3maR/Automatic_Or_Custom_Permissions_Scaner_For_Files_And_Catalogs/README.md

 >
 > + For custom scan must insert correctly path(s) becouse script do not checked that path(s) exists.
 >
-> + Example Screenshot for autoscan - show how use script for automatic scan.
+> + Example screenshot for autoscan - show how use script for automatic scan.
 >
 > + Example screenshot for custom scan - show how use script for custom scan.
 >